 Assistant District Attorney Marian Ryan told the court Baez-Cruz admitted to his role in the robbery but the defense denies that.

 Woburn Officer Robert DeNapoli was shot during the robbery.
-He has since been released from Lahey Clinic and is recovering from his injuries.
+He has since been and is recovering from his injuries.

 DeNapoli was not at the arraignment but the courtroom was packed with about two dozen police officers.